 The school has a long tradition of music and drama.
 As well as regular musical lessons, students are able to take part in further musical study, where they learn to play a wide variety of musical instruments taught by a team of specialist musicians.
 Lessons are offered in brass, strings, voice, woodwind, guitar and piano.
 The senior and junior choir and the traditional group offer further opportunities for pupils to develop their musical talents.
 Students also perform at assemblies, Masses, concerts and musicals.
-Pupils have the opportunity to perform in a variety of plays and the annual Drama Festival.
-Year 8 has weekly drama classes, while GCSE Drama is a popular option.
-All our shows have been a major success and students get the opportunity to participate in at least three schools during their time in St Louis.
+Year 8 and 9 have weekly drama classes, while GCSE Drama is a popular option.
+All our shows have been a major success.
 High levels of success have been achieved by pupils both individually in competitions at local feiseanna and in the annual Schools Irish Drama Festival.
 Each year a concert of music, drama, song, poetry and fashion is staged to bring together the talents developed throughout the year.
-Public Speaking continues to develop throughout the school with students across the Key Stages participating in various competitions.